 On modern-day passenger ships, the purser has evolved into a multi-person office that handles general administration, fees and charges, currency exchange, and any other money-related needs of the passengers and crew.
 The Chief Purser often holds a rank equivalent to that of the Chief Officer (and wears the same three rank rings).

-William Burke – Purser in the Royal Navy
+Walter Burke – Purser in the Royal Navy

-William Burke was born in Limerick in 1736, he enlisted in the navy to join another member of his family.
+Walter Burke was born in Limerick in 1736, he enlisted in the navy to join another member of his family.
 He was the eldest member of the crew on board the HMS Victory from 18 April 1804 to 15 January 1806.

 In 1805 he was serving as the Purser on board the Victory when Horatio Nelson was mortally wounded at the battle of Trafalgar.
-William was present at the death of Nelson and was immortalised in a painting of Nelsons last moments.
+Walter was present at the death of Nelson and was immortalised in a painting of Nelsons last moments.
 When he retired from the navy he went to live in Wouldham, Rochester, where his houses became tourist attractions and ‘Burke House’.
 He passed away on the 12 September 1815 aged 79 years and is buried in Wouldham Church’s graveyard, where his headstone reads:

-“William Burke Esq of this parish died on the 12th of September 1815 in the year of his age he was Purser on his majesty’s ship Victory in the glorious battle of Trafalgar and in his arms the immortal Nelson died”
+“Walter Burke Esq of this parish died on the 12th of September 1815 in the year of his age he was Purser on his majesty’s ship Victory in the glorious battle of Trafalgar and in his arms the immortal Nelson died”

-William Burke had at least three sons who died while serving in the navy:
+Walter Burke had at least three sons who died while serving in the navy:

 1. Henry Burke, rose to the rank of commander and captained the 16-gun brig-sloop HMS Seagull from June 1802.
 In August 1803 he retook the East Indiaman Lord Nelson, which had been captured by the privateer Bellone several days previously.
 Henry Burke, and a younger brother, were lost with the rest of Seagull’s complement when she disappeared at sea in the English Channel in February 1805.